I could have done with some timely, supportive words at the start because of anxieties about weather impacting the walk.

 Edencoille is a charming small family run 4 Star guest house positioned in an elevated position overlooking Loch Leven, among the dramatic peaks of Glencoe and the Mamore Forest.

-Guisachan House sits above Fort William overlooking Loch Linnhe and the surrounding hills.
-Close to the centre of town, Matthew and Edith will make sure that your last night on the West Highland Way is a comfortable and relaxing one.
+Guisachan House sits above Fort William, close to the centre of town.
+Matthew and Edith will make sure that your last night on the West Highland Way is a comfortable and relaxing one.

 Myrtle Bank is a warm and pleasant establishment which overlooks Loch Linnie and is just a short stroll from the Town.
 Dora will welcome you in to her wonderful property which is extremely highly rated by clients.

 The trip is available from the end of March to mid-October and while it does get very busy, we are always willing to try and get you booked in.

 May 2018 is not quite full yet, but it won't be long before it is.
 If you are interested in beginning your West Highland Way adventure in May next year then please contact one of our specialists and they will be able to advise how best to proceed.